 - Navigation/architecture:Is information still organized in the best possible way to reach your audience?

 - Branding & graphics: Has your logo been changed or updated?
 Do newer marketing materials have a different look?
-For a new logo, try the free GoDaddy Logo Maker.
+Need help?
+Check out this guide on creating a small business logo.

 - Recognition:Are there new testimonials, reviews or awards to add?